HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 ## Input Parameters
 - Parameter: $opt
-   - Type: int
+   - Type: string
-   - Description: describe parameter
+   - Description: Specifies the operation type

 - Parameter: $cid
    - Type: int
-   - Description: Course ID.
+   - Description: Course ID used to identify which course is being used

 - Parameter: $coursename
    - Type: varchar
-   - Description: Full course name
+   - Description: The name of the course

 - Parameter: $visibility
-   - Type: int
+   - Type: tinyint
-   - Description: describe parameter
+   - Description: Visibility of the section

 - Parameter: $versid
-   - Type: int
+   - Type: varchar
-   - Description: describe parameter
+   - Description: ID of the course version to be updated or created

 - Parameter: $courseGitURL
-   - Type: int
+   - Type: varchar
-   - Description: describe parameter
+   - Description: The URL to the Git repository associated with the course

 - Parameter: $log_uuid
    - Type: int
-   - Description: describe parameter
+   - Description: ID of currently logged-in user

 - Parameter: $LastCourseCreated
    - Type: int
    - Description: Passed externally to indicate if a new course was just added

-- Parameter: $ha
-   - Type: bool
-   - Description: Write access flag

-- Parameter: $isSuperUserVar
-   - Type: bool
-   - Description: Indicates if the user is a superuser

 ## Calling Methods
--
+- GET

 ## Output Data and Format
 - Output: object
    - Type: JSON
    - Description: Returns the full course-related data

+- Output: $debug
+  - Type: string
+  - Description: Error messages if operation fails

 ## Examples of Use
 `CODE`